 For seasonal, temporary, or other employees working fewer than six months, an employer must provide training within 30 calendar days after the hire date or within 100 hours worked, depending on whichever occurs first.
 If an employee doesn’t work 30 days or 100 hours, training won’t be required.

-California sexual harassment training needs to cover various topics, including the definition of sexual harassment, examples of prohibited conduct, the employer’s internal complaint process, and the legal resources available to victims.
+The training needs to cover a number of topics, including the definition of sexual harassment, examples of prohibited conduct, the employer’s internal complaint process, and the legal resources available to victims.
 Additionally, training should address bystander intervention techniques and emphasize the importance of creating a respectful workplace culture.

 With modern work schedules and decreased attention spans (we get it, the internet is distracting!), it’s helpful to know that training doesn’t need to be conducted in one session and can be completed over the course of multiple sessions, as long as the cumulative amount of time is met.